akkeris/daedalus/README.md

  *  `KUBERNETES_TOKEN` - This should only be set if you want to override looking for a service account or using the local kubectl configuration.
  *  `KUBERNETES_API_URL` - This should only be set if you want to override looking for a service account or using the local kubectl configuration.

 The service account or RBAC access levels for Daedalus must permit read and watch access to pods, servies, nodes, configmaps, persistent volumes, persistent volume claims, events, deployments and ingresses.
 If istio is installed it should also permit read and watch access to virtual services, gateways and policies.
 If cert-manager is installed also permit orders, certificates, challenges and certificaterequests.
+See `support/kubernetes-service-account.yaml` for an example service account.

 Values typically stored in annotations, environment variables (both for pods, deployments and replicasets) in addition to values in config maps are redacted if the value or key indicates it may be sensitive in nature.
 See the `redact` function in `common/security.js` and `ENV_BLACKLIST` environment variable for more information.